OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 ## Key Questions

-Any resiliency test should answer the following questions:
+Any resilience test should answer the following questions:

 **Does the protection scheme impede the threat(s) they are supposed to?**